T32 ITCB mentors

 Massey Associate Director, Basic Science

-Dr. Sebti recently received a prestigious NCI Outstanding Investigator award.
+Dr. Sebti received a prestigious NCI Outstanding Investigator award.
 He has a broad background in basic cancer research with extensive experience in cell biology, signal transduction, drug discovery and translational research with a focus on the Ras superfamily of GTPases.
 Among his accomplishments is the development of inhibitors of mutant Ras-driven aberrant signal transduction pathways.
 He has oversight and spearheads Massey’s basic research programs and initiatives and promotes the translation of laboratory discoveries to the clinic through the Molecules to Medicine Initiative.
 He has extensive experience in technology transfer and commercialization with over 100 patents issued and several technologies licensed.
 Some of these have formed the basis for start-up companies, and three have reached clinical trials.
 Given his research experience, trainees can learn crucial strategies for conducting and translating cancer biology discoveries and commercializing these innovations.

 Can Senkal, Ph.D.